Dpdl-io/DpdlEngine/Install_requirements.md

 * The 'Thread(..)'
 API function is available only in the registered version of Dpdl (use createThread(..) instead, it provides similar functionality)

+* Native 'dpdlpython' api for embedding python within Dpdl scripts is not available on Windows OS